oneup03/VRto3D/README.md

 		- Multiple displays connected in extended mode - easier to move things around and manage
 		- A virtual monitor will work, but will prove tricky.
 [This IDD one works](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/)
 			- Sunshine/Moonlight is compatible
-	- Use Windows shortcut keys to move windowed programs around `Win + Left/Right Keys`
+	- Use Windows shortcut keys to move windowed programs around `Win + Left/Right`
 	- Use Windows shortcut keys to move fullscreen programs around `Shift + Win + Left/Right`
 - SteamVR may still complain about Direct Display mode, but this can be safely ignored
 - Exiting SteamVR will "restart" Steam - this is normal